 History, deposit amount, withdraw, account summary.
 One more feature in this project is Admin Login

-Who can see all the details of Bank Account user.
+Who can see all the details of a Bank Account user.

 Features:

 Admin Login and Admin Dashboard: It has admin login who have the authority of the system and he is responsible for approving and disapproving the users for creating accounts.
 Admin can also add and delete notifications and updates in the system.